3 The manufacturer's submission

 3.33

-The ERG questioned the cost estimates for health states in the original model as defined by expert opinion, because they present a cost for non-responders (£3300) that is more than six times higher than the cost for an ACR30 response (£500), whereas an ACR90 response is associated with only a 30% decrease in cost (to £350) compared with an ACR30 response.
+The ERG questioned the cost estimates for health states in the original model as defined by expert opinion, because they present a cost for non-responders (£3,300) that is more than 6 times higher than the cost for an ACR30 response (£500), whereas an ACR90 response is associated with only a 30% decrease in cost (to £350) compared with an ACR30 response.
 However, in the manufacturer's revised model the ERG considered the linear extrapolation approach to assigning costs to health states to be acceptable.

 3.34

-The ERG noted that the sequences of treatments had been reduced from four treatments in the original model to two treatments in the revised model.
-The ERG further noted that although there are significant problems in estimating the effect of treatments after first line, it would have been better to have considered all options of including up to four treatments.
+The ERG noted that the sequences of treatments had been reduced from 4 treatments in the original model to 2 treatments in the revised model.
+The ERG further noted that although there are significant problems in estimating the effect of treatments after first line, it would have been better to have considered all options of including up to 4 treatments.
 The ERG conducted exploratory analyses of the full incremental analyses that the manufacturer had presented with the patient access scheme.
 The ERG's analyses showed that infliximab followed by anakinra compared with infliximab alone resulted in an ICER of £15,819 per QALY gained.
 The tocilizumab then infliximab strategy compared with the infliximab then anakinra strategy produced an ICER of £22,018 per QALY gained.
 The tocilizumab then anakinra strategy compared with the tocilizumab then infliximab strategy resulted in an ICER of £67,714 per QALY gained.

 3.35

-Finally, the ERG noted that the revised economic model only allows comparison of two sequences; therefore a probabilistic sensitivity analysis could not be done across all options.
+Finally, the ERG noted that the revised economic model only allows comparison of 2 sequences; therefore, a probabilistic sensitivity analysis could not be done across all options.
 The ERG also noted that the manufacturer did not provide the covariance matrix for the regression equation used to determine the correlations between coefficients.
 The ERG was unable to run a full probabilistic sensitivity analysis.
 The ERG ran the probabilistic sensitivity analysis twice, once for the infliximab then anakinra strategy compared with infliximab alone, and once for the tocilizumab then infliximab strategy compared with infliximab alone.
 The ERG noted in its exploratory analyses (which included the patient access scheme and the probabilistic sensitivity analysis) that the tocilizumab then infliximab strategy resulted in an ICER of £32,331 per QALY gained compared with the infliximab then anakinra strategy.
 The infliximab then anakinra strategy had an ICER of £22,350 per QALY gained compared with infliximab alone.